kaikai581/dt5702daq/README.md

-# t2k-mppc-daq-v2
+# dt5702daq
-A second iteration of the T2K MPPC DAQ aiming to get rid of ROOT dependency.
+A second iteration of the MPPC bench test DAQ aiming to get rid of ROOT dependency.

 ## Packages Installed
 ```
-make pybind11
+make pybind11 pyqt
 ```